stackforge/fuel-docs/pages/reference-architecture/7000-vcenter.rst

 .. image:: /_images/vcenter-reference-architecture.png
    :width: 50%

-In the Multi-node HA Deployment mode, the Nova Compute and Nova Network services run on same or distinct Controller nodes.
+In the Multi-node HA Deployment mode, the Nova-compute and Nova-network services run on same or distinct Controller nodes.
 If some service fails it is restarted by :ref:`pacemaker-term` several times, if service fails to start or whole Controller node fails service is